Bandai

 Financial decline and failed merger with Sega (1995–1999)

-Namco takeover and restructuring (2005–present)
+Bandai Namco era and restructuring (2005–present)

-After its merger with game developer and amusement facility operator Namco in 2005, Bandai Company is now under the management and a member of Bandai Namco Holdings (Bandai Namco Group).
-Following a group reorganisation in 2006, Bandai heads the group's Toys and Hobby strategic business unit (SBU).[28]
-Bandai Entertainment announced it would cease its distribution operations in January 2012.[29][30]
-Beez Entertainment is no longer releasing new anime in Europe.[31]
+Following a group reorganisation in 2006, Bandai heads the group's Toys and Hobby strategic business unit (SBU).[38]
+Bandai Entertainment announced it would cease its distribution operations in January 2012.[39][40]
+Beez Entertainment is no longer releasing new anime in Europe.[41]

 In February 2018, Saban Brands and Bandai's US division jointly announced a mutual agreement to not renew their Power Rangers master toy license, effective Spring 2019, after which competing toy company Hasbro will inherit the license.
 This transition will not affect Bandai Japan's Super Sentai (the series from which Power Rangers takes footage) master toy license with Toei.

 A sister company, Bandai Spirits, was established on 15 February 2018.
-On 1 April 2018, the division of Bandai Co., Ltd that dealt with products for adult customers (including figures and plastic models) as well as Banpresto's prizes business were transferred over to Bandai Spirits.[32]
+On 1 April 2018, the division of Bandai that dealt with products for adult customers (including figures and plastic models) as well as Banpresto's prizes business were transferred over to Bandai Spirits.[43]

 Product lines